Hitachi: Nuclear power

 Hitachi has been involved in the nuclear power industry since the 1950s and has been active in constructing and maintaining boiling water reactors (BWRs) since the 1970s.

 In 2007, Hitachi's nuclear business merged with that of General Electric to form GE Hitachi Nuclear Energy.
-The joint venture currently offers the advanced boiling water reactor (ABWR) and is developing small modular reactors (SMRs), such as the BWRX-300.
+The joint venture, now called GE Vernova Hitachi Nuclear Energy following the breakup of General Electric, currently offers the advanced boiling water reactor (ABWR) and is developing small modular reactors (SMRs), such as the BWRX-300.

 Hitachi also owns Horizon Nuclear Power, which was originally expected to construct nuclear power stations in the United Kingdom under a British government contract, but later withdrew from these projects after investing nearly £2 billion.